Joseph Bernardin Papers

 Most of his diary entries do not go into detail, but record the bare bones of his daily activities.
 He often mentions people with whom he socializes and good friends.
 But he rarely tells what he is reading, or mentions particulars about his parishioners or friends.
 He mentions places he visits, from restaurants to plays to tourist sites, but gives no detail.

 His scrapbooks contain personal items, such as passports and birthday cards, but mostly contain programs from events such as plays and musicals; menus from restaurants and tourist pamphlets.
-Also includes his manuscripts.
+Includes his manuscripts, such as his writings and college reports.

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.